vmware-tanzu/tanzu-dev-portal/content/learningpaths/effective-efficient-kubernetes-debugging/heuristics.md

     A useful commandline tool is [stern](https://github.com/wercker/stern), which allows tailing of logs from multiple pods and containers.
 Stern can also apply regular expressions to filter specific logs.
+Alternatively, [kail](https://github.com/boz/kail) is another similar log helper tool.
 However, for most debugging purposes, do try to limit the logging scope to avoid cognitive overload that may distract from finding the real problem.

-    [kail](https://github.com/boz/kail) is another, similar, alternative.

     If it is not possible to access the cluster, check the log aggregation platform such as Splunk, ELK and so forth, if this is setup.
-Within the log platforms, try searching by the node name/ip and/or components such as kubelet and kube-proxy.
-If the cluster is not accessible, that is, kubectl commands do not work, the cluster nodes will need to be accessed in order to find more details.
+Within the log platforms, try searching by the node name/ip and/or components such as `kubelet` and `kube-proxy`.
+If the cluster is not accessible, that is, `kubectl` commands do not work, the cluster nodes will need to be accessed in order to find more details.
 Details on how to do this are discussed in ["Accessing and debugging nodes"](#accessing-and-debugging-nodes).